 I have designed 5 safety posters (two in this article), which you can download for your dropzone here:

-The second part of this article, next week, will look at what to cover in a Camera Briefing.
+The second part of this article looks at what to cover in a Camera Briefing – here.